What is Kotter's 8-Step Change Model and Why Does It Matter?

 • Remember that change is an emotional process as much as a logical one.
 Address both the rational and emotional aspects of change.

-Other Useful Frameworks
+Other Useful Change Management Models

 1. ADKAR Model